Winter Weather Preparedness Alert | City of Easley

 Charging Stations Available

-The City of Easley Fire Department Stations will serve as charging stations during the hours of 9:00 AM to 5:00 PM, provided the facilities have power.
+The City of Easley Fire Department stations will serve as charging stations, 9:00 AM – 5:00 PM:

 Resident Resources & Community Support

 The City will use its official website as a central hub to share information from local nonprofits, utilities, Pickens County, and community organizations.
-This will help streamline assistance and connect residents with resources for various needs during and after the storm.
+This will help streamline assistance and connect residents with resources for various needs before, during, and after the storm.

 What Residents Should Do Now

-- Prepare food, water, medications, flashlights, and blankets
+• Prepare food, water, medications, flashlights, and batteries

-- Check on neighbors, especially seniors and those with limited mobility
+• Check on neighbors, especially seniors and individuals with limited mobility

 The City of Easley will continue to monitor conditions and provide updates as information becomes available.
 Please follow the official City of Easley Facebook page for the most accurate updates.